The Drama Triangle: Part 4

 Their need to fix things gives us the message that uncomfortable emotions must be ‘solved’ and that certain thoughts and emotions are not acceptable.

-Their desire to be helpful and make ‘useful’ suggestions robs us of the opportunity to explore our situation for ourselves.
+Their desire to be helpful and make ‘useful’ suggestions denies us of the opportunity to explore our situation for ourselves.

 Their clever thoughts and insights can leave us doubting our own perspective, feeling that we ‘should’ be seeing things in a different way.